The Mind is the Battlefield Nov. 2020

 “That ye put off concerning the former conversation [manner of living] the old man, which is corrupt according to the deceitful lusts; And be renewed in the spirit of your mind; And that ye put on the new man, which after God is created in righteousness and true holiness.”
 (Eph.4:22-24).

-Undoubtedly one of the greatest impediments to resisting the flesh and guarding the heart is to rely on our own strength…attempt to go it alone.
+Undoubtedly one of the most significant impediments to resisting the flesh and guarding the heart is to rely on our own strength, attempting to go it alone.
 The surest path to defeat is to forget, or be ignorant of, the fact that “…our sufficiency is of God” (2 Cor.
 3:5).
 “But we have this treasure in earthen vessels, that the excellency of the power may be of God, and not of us.”
 (2 Cor.
 4:7) “For it is God which worketh in you both to will and do of His good pleasure.”
 (Phil.
 2:13) The power is in you yet not of you.
 There is a vast difference between a work “for God” and a work “of God.”

 “Except we are given grace we are but defenseless sinners.”
 Nee